 The Company has not approved any awards that are conditioned upon stockholder approval of the 2019 Incentive Plan proposal.
 The Company is not currently considering any other specific award grants under the 2019 Incentive Plan, except for the annual grants of RSUs to non-employee directors described below.
-If the proposed plan amendments subject to the 2019 Incentive Plan proposal had been in effect in fiscal 2020, the Company expects that its award grants for fiscal 2020 would not have been substantially different from those actually made in that year under the current version of the 2019 Incentive Plan.
-For information regarding stock-based awards granted to the Named Executive Officers during fiscal 2020, see the material under the heading "Compensation Discussion and Analysis" below.
+If the proposed plan amendments subject to the 2019 Incentive Plan proposal had been in effect in fiscal 2021, the Company expects that its award grants for fiscal 2021 would not have been substantially different from those actually made in that year under the current version of the 2019 Incentive Plan.
+For information regarding stock-based awards granted to the Named Executive Officers during fiscal 2021, see the material under the heading "Compensation Discussion and Analysis" below.

 As described under the heading "Director Compensation" below, our current practice is to make grants of RSUs with a value of approximately \$175,000 to non-employee directors each year after our Annual Meeting of Stockholders.
-The number of RSUs subject to each grant is based on the average closing price of our common stock on the NASDAQ Global Select Market during the month of October in the applicable year.
-Assuming, for illustrative purposes only, that the price of our common stock used for the conversion of the \$175,000 grant value into RSUs is \$84.95 (which was the closing price of our common stock on the NASDAQ Global Select Market on August 17, 2020), the total number of RSUs that would be granted to our six continuing non-employee directors who are nominees for re-election at, or will continue in office after, the Annual Meeting, as a group, for fiscal years 2021 through 2028 (the eight remaining years in the term of the 2019 Incentive Plan) would be approximately 98,882 RSUs.
-This calculation assumes, among other future variables, that there are no new eligible directors, the directors eligible to receive these grants continue to serve on the Board of Directors through the scheduled grant date and there are no changes to the awards granted under the director equity grant program.
+The number of RSUs subject to each grant is based on the average closing price of our common stock on Nasdaq during the month of October in the applicable year.
+Assuming, for illustrative purposes only, that the price of our common stock used for the conversion of the \$175,000 grant value into RSUs is \$169.59 (which was the closing price of our common stock on Nasdaq on August 20, 2021), the total number of RSUs that would be granted to our seven continuing non-employee directors who are nominees for re-election at, or will continue in office after, the Annual Meeting, as a group, for fiscal years 2022 through 2028 (the seven remaining years in the term of the 2019 Incentive Plan) would be approximately 50,563 RSUs.
+This calculation assumes, among other future variables, that there are no new eligible directors, the directors eligible to receive these grants continue to serve on the Board through the scheduled grant date and there are no changes to the awards granted under the director equity grant program.